-The tour is 22 days in duration including international flights.
-Please note that due to flight schedules passengers may depart/arrive on Day 2.
+The tour is 22 days in duration including overnight international flights in both directions as this is the most likely flight option from Australia.
+Please note, some flights may depart and arrive on Day 2.

-Travelers booked on a 'Land Only' package, the price includes your arrival/ departure airport transfers if arriving/departing on the start and conclusion date of your tour.
-Please advise your international flight times to reservations.
+Travellers booked on 'Land Only', the price includes your arrival/departure airport transfers if arriving/departing on the start and conclusion date of your tour, or when booking pre and post night accommodation with Wendy Wu Tours.
+Please email your international flight times to info@wendywutours.com.au so we can arrange your transfers accordingly.

 Join the tour on Day 2 in Fukuoka and end the tour on Day 21 in Sapporo.
 Please refer to your final itinerary for more specific meeting instructions pertaining to your departure.
+An informal Welcome Dinner will be held on Day 2 of the itinerary.
+If you miss this due to your arrival time, all information will be provided to you at breakfast the following morning.